pwr-Solaar/Solaar/docs/index.md

 paired with Nano receivers.
 Logitech devices without a Unifying logo generally cannot be paired with Unifying receivers.

+Some (maybe all) Nano receivers can only pair a limited number of times.
+Solaar reports how many successful pairings remain for such receivers.
+Some (maybe all) Nano receivers cannot unpair and pair by replacing an old device by a new device instead of adding the new device.
+For receivers that solaar believes work this way, the solaar GUI will not allow unpairing and will allow pairing even if the receiver already has its maximum number of paired devices.
+Solaar command line pairing and unpairing do not check whether solaar believes pairing or unpairing is impossible before trying to pair or unpair.

 For some devices, extra settings (usually not available through the standard Linux system configuration) are supported.
 For a full list of supported devices and their features, see [docs/devices.md](https://pwr-solaar.github.io/Solaar/devices).